How to Grip a Kettlebell: Part 1

 At the end of the day...

-It truly depends on the student/lifter as to what grip I would have them use.
-Before prescribing a particular set up, I ask myselfself these questions:
+It depends on the student/lifter as to what grip I would have them use.
+Before prescribing a particular set up, I ask myself these questions:

-I encourage you to give these starting positions some practice and let me know which you prefer and which works best for you by leaving a comment below.
+I encourage you to give these starting positions some practice and let me know which you prefer and which works best for you.

 Talk soon.